CALL BIENNALE COLLEGE CINEMA – VIRTUAL REALITY

 With the support of experts and international specialists in the field, BCC-VR will help existing independent filmmakers and creative professionals from all over the world to appropriate the medium of VR and learn how to adapt their knowledge to VR in a fluid transitional way.
 In the process participants will acquire the specific know-how around 360° immersive storytelling that will redefine the relationship between story and audience.

-BCC-VR will select 9 director and producer teams to work on the development of VR projects up to 30 minutes minutes duration, at concept stage, helping them to advance their projects covering creative, production, audience/market and financial concerns.
+BCC-VR will select 12 director/producer teams to work on the development of VR projects up to 30 minutes minutes duration, at concept stage, helping them to advance their projects covering creative, production, audience/market and financial concerns.

-The films will be funded by a grant from La Biennale di Venezia with the support of Sony.
+The films will be funded by a grant of La Biennale di Venezia.

-Deadline for the call for applications is 20th October 2017 and the selection of the 9 teams will be announced on 30th November 2017.
+Deadline for the call for applications is 29th October 2018 (23:59 Italy time zone) and the selection of the 12 teams will be announced by the first week of December.

 Description of the three phases of the Biennale College Cinema – Virtual Reality